-On July 15, 2020, the Company entered into an agreement with Dr. William L. Pridgen, former Chief Executive Officer of the Company, for the payment and satisfaction of salary accrued and owed to Dr. Pridgen as of that date in the amount of \$549,046.
-Promptly after the closing of the Company's IPO, the Company paid the accrued salary in a combination of cash and equity.
-A salary advance of \$100,000 paid to Dr. Pridgen in 2014 and 2015, offset the cash portion paid the equity portion at the option of Dr. Pridgen.
-Prior to the pricing of the Company's IPO, the split between the equity portion paid.
-Prior to the pricing of the IPO, the Company issued members interest for repayment of \$336,880 of accrued salary.
-The remaining balance of \$212,166 less the salary advance of \$100,000 that will be paid in cash was outstanding as of December 31, 2020.
+In July 2020, the Company entered into an agreement with Dr. William L. Pridgen, former Chief Executive Officer of the Company, for the payment and satisfaction of salary accrued and owed to Dr. Pridgen in the amount of \$549,046 in a combination of equity and cash.
+Prior to the pricing of the Company's IPO, the split between the equity portion and the cash portion was determined and the Company issued members interest for repayment of \$336,880 of accrued salary.
+The remaining balance to be paid in cash of \$212,166, less a salary advance of \$100,000 previously paid to Dr. Pridgen, outstanding at December 31, 2020 was paid in January 2021.
+There were no amounts outstanding as of December 31, 2021.

-On August 22, 2020, the Company amended the President's executive employment agreement to provide for an equity bonus in the form of non-qualified stock options upon the completion of an IPO, in lieu of cash and in-kind bonuses that were provided for in the original agreement.
-In addition to the equity bonus, the President shall participate in the Company's executive bonus program alongside and to the same extent the other executives are awarded and paid such bonuses at a target rate of 50% of his base salary.
+In August 2020, the Company amended the President's executive employment agreement to provide for an equity bonus in the form of non-qualified stock options upon the completion of an IPO, in lieu of cash and in-kind bonuses that were provided for in the original agreement.
+In addition to the equity bonus, the President was to participate in the Company's executive bonus program alongside and to the same extent the other executives were awarded and paid such bonuses at a target rate of 50% of his base salary.
 A previously paid bonus advance of \$150,000 offset the equity bonus options granted.
 The Company also owed the President accrued salary in the amount of \$466,667.
 The President was issued members interest for repayment of \$200,000 of accrued salary just prior to the pricing of the IPO on December 16, 2020.
-The remaining balance of \$266,667 that will be paid in cash was outstanding as of December 31, 2020.
-Upon the pricing of the Company's IPO, the President resigned and was appointed to the Company's board of directors.
+The remaining balance of \$266,667 to be paid in cash outstanding at December 31, 2020 was paid in January 2021.
+There were no amounts outstanding as of December 31, 2021.
+Upon the pricing of the Company's IPO, the President resigned and was appointed to the Company's Board.